University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 - Download `results_alleles.tsv` file from the VM
 - Open a web browser and go to the PHYLOViZ website (https://online2.phyloviz.net) Sscroll down to Test PHYLOViZ online and click login-free
+- Then click profile data and then changes analysis method to pairwise comparison
+- Click browse and select the `results_alleles.tsv`
+- Give the dataset a name (Salmonella) and a description (outbreak)
-- Then
+- Click Launch Tree
-- Then click nodes and select node labels
+- Then click graphic properties and click nodes and select node labels and click yes
-- Then click Links and select add link labels
+- Then click Links and select add link labels and click yes

 You should see something like this: